sbdchd/squawk/docs/docs/safe_migrations.md

 If there is a long running query or open transaction, this `ALTER TABLE` statement could be blocked while it waits for an `AccessExclusiveLock` lock.
 While the statement waits for a lock, all other reads and writes sent after will wait for this statement too, bringing your application to a halt.

 With a short `lock_timeout` of 1 second, queries will be blocked for up to 1 second.
 If your migration hits the lock timeout, it will be cancelled and error, allowing the waiting queries to proceed.
 You should retry a migration that hits the lock timeout until it succeeds.

+## further reading

+Benchling's ["Move fast and migrate things: how we automated migrations in Postgres"](https://benchling.engineering/move-fast-and-migrate-things-how-we-automated-migrations-in-postgres-d60aba0fc3d4) and GoCardless's ["Zero-downtime Postgres migrations - the hard parts"](https://gocardless.com/blog/zero-downtime-postgres-migrations-the-hard-parts/) provide more background on `lock_timeout` and `statement_timeout` in a production environment.